 The Property Finders

-For the best analysis of the Andalucía property market
+For the best analysis of the Andalucía property market in 2022

-Andalucía Property Market 2019
+Andalucía Property Market 2022

 Introduction to the Andalucía Property Market

 Andalucía really does have something for everyone, with lots of options for property buyers.
-It’s so much more than a sun ’n sand summer destination, everywhere in the Mediterranean is good for that.
-But much of the Med hibernates outside the main summer months and few places have a genuine 12-month season.
+It’s so much more than a sun ’n sand summer destination, everywhere on tSpain’s Mediterranean and Atlantic coasts are good for that.
+However, many foreigners forget that only a small part of Spain’s Mediterranean mainland coast faces south and that’s all in Andalucía.
+The rest is easterly facing and that impacts winter conditions.
+As a result, much of the Med goes into hibernation outside the main summer months and very few places have a genuine 12-month season.

 For sports enthusiasts Andalucía is a dream location.
 There’s horse-riding on the coasts and in the sierras.
 Tennis year-round, scuba diving, wind and kite surfing, rock-climbing, hiking, cycling and mountain biking, snow skiing.
 They’re all there, with the perfect climate in which to enjoy them.